vipul-chalo/Retail-Customer-Clustering/README.md

 ### 2️⃣ Dataset 2 - Transactional Data for Location 2:
 Dataset Features (8 count): Date & Time Stamps, Cash Register Number, Number of Transaction on that cash register for the day, Item Category ID, Count bought on offer, Total Count bought, Total Amount spent, Cardholder ID

-### Example for Transactional Datasets:
+### Examples for Transactional Datasets:
-If a whole transaction made by a certain cardholder includes buying 4 unique items, it would look like following:
+If a whole transaction made by a certain cardholder includes 4 unique items, it would look like following:

 2023-03-01 08:09:00,2,1,75,0,1,2.990,327298
 2023-03-01 08:09:00,2,1,114,0,1,1.990,327298